Alex08080/fullstackopen/README.md

 ## fullstackopen

-### This repository contain all of my solutions for the fullstackopen certification from the University of Helsinky
+### This repository contain all of my solutions for the fullstackopen certification from the University of Helsinki

 ---
 ---